 That’s how I viewed God.
 He was the unseen enforcer.
 And since I did not want to suffer the consequences of screwing up, I learned to hide.
 As I perfected the hiding, I was also constantly in search of praise.
 “See me!
 See what I did?
 This is good enough, right?”
 This dance continued well into my adulthood.
-I reveal the smile, the accomplishments, the perfect me in hopes you will not see that I yell at my kids or forgot to pay the electric bill or have a crumbling marriage.
-If things are going wrong, then I must be doing it wrong.
-And if I am doing it wrong, I will suffer the consequences.
+I revealed the smile, the accomplishments, the perfect me in hopes you would not see that I yelled at my kids or forgot to pay the electric bill or had a crumbling marriage.
+If things were going wrong, then I must have been doing it wrong.
+And if I was doing it wrong, I would suffer the consequences.
 Better try harder…

 Then things got so bad that I couldn’t manage anymore.
 Nothing I tried to fix was getting fixed, and I couldn’t plan fast enough to catch all of the changes happening each day.
 I was doing it all wrong… I was all wrong.

 Then I found Al-Anon where I am learning more about God and a spiritual way of life than all my years in church.
 There is this vulnerability—this common struggle to live life on life’s terms that creates a sense of safety and community.
 We share our stories, and we share our hope.
 And through our shared brokenness, we find serenity.

 Little by little my version of God started to shift, and I started to get this sense that the conditions I put on love and acceptance were of my own making.
 I have come to know God to be infinite love, the energy that connects everyone in the universe.
 It flows in me and through me and between you and me connecting our hearts, minds, and souls.
 We are all spiritual beings living in human form, and we are one.